Premiership of Narendra Modi: Education, skill development and social policy

 The government began formulating a New Education Policy, or NEP, soon after its election.
 This was the third education policy introduced by the Indian government, following those of 1968 and 1986.
 The policy was described as having overtones of Hindutva.
 The RSS had a role in its creation, and it did not explicitly mention the goals of "socialism, secularism and democracy" that had been mentioned in the first two policies.
 The policy emphasised the education of minority students, as well as those of economically backward groups, in particular on improving enrolment in schools among those groups.
 The policy proposed bringing religious educational institutions under the Right to Education Act.
 There was also a debate about removing caste-based reservation in favour of reservation based on income, a move supported by the RSS, but which was criticised as being discriminatory on the basis of caste.
 As of October 2018, the new policy had not been implemented.

+In 2019, the government passed the Transgender Persons (Protection of Rights) Act, 2019, which was protested against by some members of the LGBTQ+ community.

 In July 2020, the government unveiled the National Education Policy 2020, "envisioning an India-centric education system that contributes directly to transforming our nation sustainably into an equitable and vibrant knowledge society by providing high-quality education to all" and making "India a global knowledge superpower".

+Modi's government has also implemented large increases to the country's sporting budget, with investments in sporting infrastructure and the establishment of the Khelo India programme.
+The government has also supported Ahmedabad's bid for the 2036 Summer Olympics and its hosting of the 2030 Commonwealth Games.

+In July 2026, protests against the Modi government's handling of the NEET paper leak led to the resignation of Union Education Minister Dharmendra Pradhan.